carfrei/The_Sec_Arena/htb/sherlocks/very_easy/02_DreamJob/readme.md

 ### ✅ Question 4: Torisma Packing Method
 **Q:** What packing method was used on Torisma?
-**A:** `Iz4 compression`
+**A:** `Lz4 compression`

 **Evidence:**
-- MITRE ATT&CK T1027.002 documentation explicitly states: "Torisma has been packed with Iz4 compression"
+- LZ4 is a real-time compression algorithm commonly used in malware obfuscation
-- Verified in official Medium walkthrough: https://medium.com/@ashrafdesai6598/htb-sherlock-dream-job-2-walkthrough-apt-malware-investigation-67296e345667
+- Verified through HTB platform acceptance
-- DetectItEasy analysis showed packing evidence
-- Binary analysis of InternalViewer.exe confirmed UPX sections (upx0, upx1, upx!) indicating compression-based packing
+- Binary analysis of InternalViewer.exe confirmed compression-based packing

-**Platform Submission Issue:**
-Despite verified correct answer from MITRE ATT&CK and official write-ups, HTB platform rejects all formatting variations:
-- ❌ Iz4 compression (all tested cases)
-- ❌ iz4 compression
-- ❌ IZ4 compression
-- ❌ Iz4 Compression
-- ❌ Plus 15+ other variants

-**Analysis:** This appears to be a platform bug or configuration issue.
-The answer is definitively `Iz4 compression` according to authoritative sources, but the HTB challenge submission system does not accept any variation.
-Likely cause: input validation error or case-sensitivity issue on platform side.
+- LZ4 compression provides fast decompression speeds, making it suitable for runtime decompression in malware

+**Lesson Learned:**
+The answer is `Lz4 compression` - initially misread as "Iz4".
+Case sensitivity and careful character recognition are critical in forensic analysis.
+LZ4 is an open-source lossless data compression algorithm known for high-speed compression/decompression, commonly used in malware packing techniques.

 ---